Snixy Kitchen

 total time: 1 hour hr 30 minutes mins

-Fluffy and flavorful gluten-free gnocchi made with whole roasted potatoes and almond flour!
-These gnocchi are loaded with potato flavor, with a tender bite.
-And they're super easy to make!
+Fluffy and flavorful homemade gluten-free gnocchi made with almond flour and whole roasted potatoes for the softest texture! and almond flour!
+These gnocchi are loaded with potato flavor, with a tender bite and much easier to make than one would think.

 5 from 3 reviews